notahat/machinist/README.markdown

 ## Introduction

+*Note: Machinist isn't under active development.
+See the Status section below for more info.*

 Machinist makes it easy to create objects for use in tests.
 It generates data for the attributes you don't care about, and constructs any necessary associated objects, leaving you to specify only the fields you care about in